 25 October 2017 - 27 October 2017

-During the visit Kabat will meet with key contacts at the Technology Information Forecasting and Assessment Council (TIFAC), who are the National Member Organization to IIASA.
-He will also meet with Indian government representatives and key members of India's academia to discuss enhancing India-IIASA collaborations further.
+During the visit Kabat met with key contacts at the Technology Information Forecasting and Assessment Council (TIFAC), who are the National Member Organization to IIASA.
+He also met with Indian government representatives and key members of India's academia to discuss enhancing India-IIASA collaborations further.

-Iain Stewart, Head of IIASA External Relations Communications and Library and IIASA Secretary for National Member Organizations, will accompany Kabat on the visit.
+Iain Stewart, Head of IIASA External Relations Communications and Library and IIASA Secretary for National Member Organizations, accompanied Kabat on the visit.

 Researchers from IIASA and the National Environmental Engineering Research Institute (NEERI) in Nagpur have developed the GAINS City model for Delhi and Kolkata in order to help urban planners assess practical policy options for controlling urban air pollution.
 The project, which is supported by TIFAC, has been using the model to identify the most cost-effective measures for minimizing adverse health and environmental impacts from air pollution at the same time as reducing greenhouse gas emissions.

-The visit will coincide with the completion of the India GAINS Model, and Kabat will participate in a stakeholder workshop, along with Pallav Purohit, Research Scholar, IIASA Air Quality and Greenhouse Gases (AIR) Program.
+The visit coincided with the completion of the India GAINS Model, and Kabat participated in a workshop on modeling measures to tackle air Pollution in Delhi, along with Pallav Purohit, Research Scholar, IIASA Air Quality and Greenhouse Gases (AIR) Program.